numerodix/c-obj-playground/attempt-06/README.md

 ## Conclusions

 We've achieved a design that - relative to all our earlier attempts - looks a lot more like C++, or indeed any familiar object oriented language.

+The code compiles under `-Wall -Wextra -pedantic` without warnings on gcc-9.3.0 and clang-10.0.0.